shyam1029/Three.js---6/README.md

 ---

-Built with ☕ and ✨ by [Your Name].
+Built with ☕ and ✨ by Syam satish.
 Check out the live demo [here](https://shyam1029.github.io/Three.js---6/)!